• Skip to primary navigation

 Work as a team

-Another straightforward yet very efficient way to get household chores done is to work as a team.
-If anything, it would boost your kids' morale if you get in the trenches with them.
-You can also use the time as an excellent opportunity to demonstrate how to get tasks done accordingly.
+Another straightforward yet very efficient way to complete household chores is to work as a team.
+Getting in the trenches with your kids will boost their morale.
+You can also use the time as an excellent opportunity to demonstrate how to complete tasks accordingly.

-If a chore takes more than 15 minutes, you can make it 30 minutes, so it's less stressful for them.
-It is important to remember that kids will typically need more time to get chores done.
+If a chore takes more than 15 minutes, you can make it 30 minutes so it's less stressful for them.
+It is important to remember that kids will typically need more time to complete chores.
 Your end goal should be teaching them how to do the chores correctly.
 It will also help if you teach them one step at a time so they don't get overwhelmed.

-As mentioned earlier, many parents now use kids' chore apps to assign tasks to their kids and pay them at the same time.
-Some chore apps not only allow kids to earn money for helping it also introduces them to key financial concepts like spending, saving, investing, and even donating money.
+As mentioned earlier, many parents now use kids' chore apps to assign and pay tasks to their kids simultaneously.
+Some chore apps not only allow kids to earn money for helping, but they also introduce them to key (Affiliate Link) financial concepts like spending, saving, investing, and even donating money.

 Create a structure

-A structure is vital when it comes to completing household chores.
+Structure is vital when it comes to completing household chores.
 That said, there should be a set time when chores are to be done.
-It would be a good idea for starters to ensure the bed has been made and the room is tidy before allowing your kids to use any gadgets or play any video games.
+For starters, it would be a good idea to ensure the bed has been made and the room is tidy before allowing your kids to use any gadgets or play any video games.

-Teaching them to finish their chores first before they can have free time is essential so they'll learn which tasks to prioritize.
-Keep in mind that it is recommended that they need to work through the mundane to get to something exciting and not the other way around.
+It is essential to teach them to finish their chores before they can have free time so they'll learn which tasks to prioritize.
+Remember that it is recommended that they work through the mundane to get to something exciting and not the other way around.

-While it is tempting to use chores as a punishment or consequence, refrain from doing so.
+While using chores as a punishment or consequence is tempting, refrain from doing so.
 If your kids misbehave, don't ask them to do a household chore as punishment.
-Your kids need to learn that a chore is an expected responsibility that they need to take care of and not a punishment for their mistakes and shortcomings.
+Your kids need to learn that a chore is an expected responsibility they must take care of, not a punishment for their mistakes and shortcomings.

 There is one instance where you can use doing chores as a consequence.
 For example, if your kid does something wrong to another sibling, you can ask them to take care of their sibling's chores to make amends.
 Doing so is a good way of saying, "I was wrong, and I'll take care of your chores to show my sincerity."